Transcriptomics technologies: Gene function annotation

 All transcriptomic techniques have been particularly useful in identifying the functions of genes and identifying those responsible for particular phenotypes.
 Transcriptomics of Arabidopsis ecotypes that hyperaccumulate metals correlated genes involved in metal uptake, tolerance, and homeostasis with the phenotype.
 Integration of RNA-Seq datasets across different tissues has been used to improve annotation of gene functions in commercially important organisms (e.g. cucumber) or threatened species (e.g. koala).

 Assembly of RNA-Seq reads is not dependent on a reference genome and so is ideal for gene expression studies of non-model organisms with non-existing or poorly developed genomic resources.
 For example, a database of SNPs used in Douglas fir breeding programs was created by de novo transcriptome analysis in the absence of a sequenced genome.
 Similarly, genes that function in the development of cardiac, muscle, and nervous tissue in lobsters were identified by comparing the transcriptomes of the various tissue types without use of a genome sequence.
 RNA-Seq can also be used to identify previously unknown protein coding regions in existing sequenced genomes.

-A transcriptome based aging clock

-Aging-related preventive interventions are not possible without personal aging speed measurement.
-The most up to date and complex way to measure aging rate is by using varying biomarkers of human aging is based on the utilization of deep neural networks which may be trained on any type of omics biological data to predict the subject's age.
-Aging has been shown to be a strong driver of transcriptome changes.
-Aging clocks based on transcriptomes have suffered from considerable variation in the data and relatively low accuracy.
-However an approach that uses temporal scaling and binarization of transcriptomes to define a gene set that predicts biological age with an accuracy allowed to reach an assessment close to the theoretical limit.